210419-USF-BSN-Java/Robbie-Weeks/Project-0/project0-requirements.md

 * As a manager, I can make employee accounts. (done)
 * As an employee, I can edit existing items. (done)
 * As a manager, I can fire employees. (done)
-* As a manager, I can view sales history of all offers.(log off all offers and its final status) (done)
+* As a manager, I can view sales history of all offers.(log off all accepted offers and its final status) (done)

 ## Extra bonus